 The Lighthouse Gift Shop also has a variety of souvenir items to take home and if you want to take a break after touring the entire aquarium, you can enjoy a good meal at the Royal Villa Restaurant.

 2. Learn about Galway’s past in the Galway City Museum

 One of the most popular attractions in Ireland, the Galway City Museum is perfect for solo, couple, or group travelers who want to comb a piece of extensive information about Galway’s past.

-The museum hosts exhibit featuring the Great War and the interesting marine life along Galway’s coastline.
-You can also find a big collection of artifacts and souvenirs from The World War I and the Civil/Independence War, Medieval and pre-Medieval era in Galway, and all the way back to its prehistoric times.
+The Museum also displays a range of exhibits from other museums, galleries, and special interest groups, as well as mounting temporary exhibitions.
+You can also find a big collection of artifacts and souvenirs from World War I and the Civil/Independence War, Medieval and pre-Medieval era in Galway, and all the way back to its prehistoric times.